Page loading ... Please wait.

 Printer Friendly Page

-All bakers need recipes that are a snap to make and enjoyed by everyone.
-Although there are times when nothing gives me more pleasure than spending a morning in the kitchen making a fruit tart or a layer cake piled high with swirls of frosting, there are also times when I need something quick.
-That is when I turn to Rice Krispies Treats®.
-It is the busy mother's dream; ten minutes at the most and you are done.
+All bakers need recipes that are easy to make and enjoyed by everyone.
+Although there are times when nothing gives me more pleasure than spending a morning in the kitchen making a layer cake with swirls of frosting, there are also times when I need something that's quick and easy to make.
+That is when I turn to Rice Krispies Treats® (Squares).
+It is the busy mother's dream; ten minutes and you are done.
 Just mix together rice cereal with melted marshmallows and butter (or margarine).
 And the best part is that both kids and adults love this candy-like square, with its sweet flavor and crispy texture.

 We can thank Mildred Day for Rice Krispies Treats®, a Kellogg's® Home Economist who invented them back in 1941 when she needed something for a Camp Fire Girls' bake sale.
 Kellogg's® must have known they were on to something big, because shortly after their invention they started printing the recipe for Rice Krispies Treats® on every box of Kellogg's Rice Krispies®.
-The basic recipe for Rice Krispies Treats® has changed very little over the years.
+The basic recipe has changed very little over the years.
 Oh, some of us now prefer to use butter, in place of margarine, and we may tinker a little with the ingredients, but its original flavor and texture are still there.
-While my personal preference is to use miniature marshmallows, large ones are fine, or you can even use a 7 ounce jar of marshmallow creme.
-But it is important to use fresh marshmallows as they melt so nicely, and make sure to butter or spray, with a non stick vegetable spray, the baking pan, the saucepan, the bowl, and all utensils, as this mixture is very sticky.
-These treats are definitely at their best when freshly made, although they can be stored for a few days at room temperature.
+While my personal preference is to use miniature marshmallows, large ones are fine, or you can even use marshmallow creme.
+But it is important to use fresh marshmallows as they melt so nicely, and make sure to butter or spray, with a non stick vegetable spray or flavorless oil, the baking pan, the saucepan, the bowl, and all utensils, as this mixture is very sticky.

 Related Recipes You May Like